maryreader/personal-website/content/publication/the-birthweight-effects-of-universal-child-benefits-in-pregnancy-quasi-experimental-evidence-from-england-and-wales/index.md

 ---
-title: "The birthweight effects of a universal child benefit in pregnancy: quasi-experimental evidence from England and Wales"
+title: "The birthweight effects of a universal child benefit in pregnancy: evidence from England and Wales"
 publication_types:
   - "3"
 authors: